apache/pdfbox/README.txt

 have installed Ant, you can build the sources by running "ant" in this directory.

-The Ant build will create a Checkstyle report if you have Checkstyle
+You can customize the build by adding a "build.properties" file that overrides the default build properties.
+For example, the Ant build will create a Checkstyle report if you have Checkstyle <http://checkstyle.sourceforge.net/>
-<http://checkstyle.sourceforge.net/> installed.
-Set the checkstyle.home.dir
+installed.
+Set the checkstyle.home.dir property to enable the report:

-property in a build-local.properties file to enable the report.
+    checkstyle.home.dir=/path/to/checkstyle

 The Ant build will build the PDFBox web site if you have Apache Forrest
 <http://forrest.apache.org/> installed.
 Set the FORREST_HOME environment